2006 European Grand Prix

 The 2006 European Grand Prix (formally the 2006 Formula 1 Grand Prix of Europe) was a Formula One motor race held at the Nürburgring in Nürburg, Germany on 7 May 2006.

 The 60-lap race was the fifth round of the 2006 Formula One season.
 It was won by Ferrari driver Michael Schumacher who took his second victory of the season.
 Polesitter Fernando Alonso finished in second position for the Renault team, whilst the second Ferrari of Felipe Massa achieved his first podium finish of the season with third place.

 Franck Montagny made his Formula One début, becoming the first French F1 driver since Olivier Panis at the 2004 Japanese Grand Prix.
+Schumacher was the last to win his home race until Fernando Alonso in 2012.

 Background

 The event was held at the Nürburgring for the 36th time in the circuit's history.
 It was the 11th edition of the European Grand Prix at this venue and the fifth round of the 2006 championship.